Sex Work in Ohio

 Solicitation

 Ohio law can punish anyone who requests a sexual act in return for “anything of value”.
 This means that you don’t have to agree to pay someone money for sex to be prosecuted for Solicitation, it can be anything of value.
 It’s also important to remember that you don’t have to engage in the act in order to be found guilty.
 All that’s required is you ask for a sexual favor in exchange for “something of value”.
-For instance, if you say to a woman “if you sleep with me, I’ll buy you breakfast in the morning” you could be criminally liable for Solicitation.

 Prostitution